2017 Monaco Grand Prix

 Ferrari driver Sebastian Vettel entered the round holding a six-point lead over Lewis Hamilton in the World Drivers' Championship, with Valtteri Bottas being third.
 In the World Constructors' Championship, Mercedes held an eight-point lead over Ferrari, with Red Bull Racing a further eighty-one points behind in third.

 Kimi Räikkönen started the race from pole position, his first since the 2008 French Grand Prix.
 In doing so, he broke Giancarlo Fisichella's record for the most race starts between pole positions, with one hundred and twenty-nine starts since his last pole.
 Sebastian Vettel won the race, Ferrari's first win in Monaco since 2001.
 Räikkönen finished second as this was Ferrari's first 1–2 finish since 2010 German Grand Prix.
 Daniel Ricciardo finished third.
 With the result, Vettel extended his Drivers' Championship lead over Lewis Hamilton, while in the World Constructors' Championship, Ferrari reclaimed the points lead from Mercedes.

-This was also the 306th and final Grand Prix start for 2009 World Champion, Jenson Button.